MariaCharaKarypidou/ClimateToolbox/src/Kinematics/RelativeVorticity.md

 ## Hands-on

-For this exercise we use the ERA5 reanalysis dataset, downloaded from the <a href="https://cds.climate.copernicus.eu/#!/home"> Copernicus Climate Data Store.  </a> For the calculation of relative vorticity we will need the U and V wind components.
+For this exercise we use the <a href="https://rmets.onlinelibrary.wiley.com/doi/10.1002/qj.3803"> ERA5 </a> function reanalysis dataset, downloaded from the <a href="https://cds.climate.copernicus.eu/#!/home"> Copernicus Climate Data Store.  </a> For the calculation of relative vorticity we will need the U and V wind components.
 The region of interest is southern Africa and extends between latitudes from -10 to -35 oS and between longitudes from 10 to 42 oE.
 Using the following command in a linux environment, we can see some attributes of the file we use and what preprocessing has taken place.

 ```